thihaeungg/dingerprebuildform/README.md

 * ImportantForCallbackApi ( Not belong with this function.
 Just FYI)

-* That callback data need to call with array square brackets.Not with object arrow.
+#That callback data need to call with array square brackets.
+Not with object arrow.

 Callback Output
 ------